 An introduction to DoWhy, a Python library for causal inference that supports explicit modeling and testing of causal assumptions.

-An introduction to EconML,a project under Microsoft ALICE team effort to direct Artificial Intelligence towards economic decision making.
+An introduction to EconML, a project under Microsoft ALICE team effort to direct Artificial Intelligence towards economic decision making.

-Causal-learn is a Python translation and extension of the Tetrad java code.
+causal-learn is a Python translation and extension of the Tetrad java code.
 It offers the implementations of up-to-date causal discovery methods as well as simple and intuitive APIs.

 EconML’s Doubly Robust Learner model jointly estimates the effects of multiple discrete treatments.